zqcushma/Project-3/README.md

 ## Overview

 Welcome to the Craft Brewer Dashboard!
-This data analytics project focuses on creating a dashboard for displaying information realated to craft breweries, broken into location based and time based information.
+This data analytics project focuses on creating a dashboard for displaying information related to craft breweries, broken into location based and time based information.
 The main goal is to allow anyone looking into opening a brewery or expanding their business to make a well informed decision about where they take their next step.

 ## Usage